 Not only are they sometimes willing to pay more for American-made goods, but they're also more likely to spread the word about locally sourced products.

 You'll see political benefits as well.
 There's a lot of anger in American communities regarding local businesses getting pushed out by big, internationally owned-corporations.

 Keeping your supply chain local means you're helping support the local economy, and receiving the economic benefits in turn.

 In general, it's very easy to use your local sourcing as a selling point.

-If you're currently offshoring your manufacturing, or you haven't yet committed to a manufacturer, consider the pros and cons of a local supply chain.
-You might be surprised how much your business can benefit from manufacturing in the USA.
+If you're currently offshoring your manufacturing, you might be surprised how much your business can benefit from manufacturing in the USA.

 (Editor’s note: This blog was originally posted in July 2016 and was recently updated.)